martius-lab/depRL/docs/source/usage.rst

 Here is an example folder structure for a baseline we trained, we will refer to this structure in later sections.

  .. note::
-  The saving mechanism for SCONE and Hyfydy is slightly different, which improves integration with the remaining SCONE features.
+  The saving mechanism for SCONE/Hyfydy is slightly different from the default, improving integration with the remaining SCONE features.
 When a sconegym experiment is detected, the experiment is automatically saved to the results folder defined in the SCONE interface.

 .. code-block:: bash